singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

-Note that you typically can't run or execute containers within another container, but you can interact with lmod.
+Note that you typically can't run or execute containers within another container, but you can interact with the module system.
 Also notice that for every container, we expose easy commands to shell, run, exec, and inspect.
 The custom commands (e.g., Python) are then provided below that.

 Make sure to write to files outside of the container so you don't muck with permissions.